Morpho-lang/morpho/help/vtk.md

 [tagvtk]: # (vtk)

 The vtk module contains classes to allow I/O of meshes and fields using the VTK Legacy Format.
+Note that this currently only supports scalar or 2D/3D vector (column matrix) fields that live on the vertices ( shape `[1,0,0]`).
+Support for tensorial fields and fields on cells coming soon.

 [showsubtopics]: # (subtopics)

 ## VTKExporter
 [tagvtkexporter]: # (VTKExporter)

-This class can be used to export the field(s) and/or at a given state to a single .vtk file.
+This class can be used to export the field(s) and/or a mesh at a given state to a single .vtk file.
 To use it, import the `vtk` module:

     import vtk